Upgrading & Migration

 Pitfall 5: Sandbox shared id now explicit

 Symptom.
-A workspace declared as { kind: 'cloudflare-sandbox', id: 'shared-thing' } now throws WorkspaceFailedError at open() time with a cross-tenant safety message.
+A workspace declared as { kind: 'cloudflare-sandbox', id: 'shared-thing' } now throws WorkspaceFailedError at open() time with a cross-session safety message.

 Cause.
 Round-4 cluster A6 added the shareAcrossSessions: true opt-in flag.
-Pre-fix, setting id was silently shared across sessions — a cross-tenant data leak in any multi-user deployment.
+Pre-fix, setting id was silently shared across sessions — silent cross-session data sharing in any deployment with multiple sessions.

 Fix.
 If sharing was intentional (admin tool, persistent shared scratch space), add the flag: